bendikro/analyseTCP/README.md

 --------------

 ### Estimated loss rate based on retransmissions

 This is the loss rate estimation based solely on the number of retransmissions.
 This only relies on the sender side dump.
-We here define loss rate as percentage of packets that have to be retransmitted using regular TCP schemes.
+We define loss rate as percentage of packets that have to be retransmitted using regular TCP schemes.

 ### Receiver side loss stats

 These stats rely on both sender and receiver side dump and calculates the exact loss, that is, the bytes that were sent and not received on the receiver side.

 The Ranges Loss does not correspond directly to packets, as the packets may be split after being sent.
 With no segmentation offloading or segmentation in any nodes between the sender and receiver, the range count should correspond pretty well to the number of packets with unique data.

 ##Notes

 * FIN segments with payload may be counted as two segments.

-* Negative packet loss values when analysing sender and receiver dumps
+* Negative packet loss values when analysing sender and receiver dumps:

       The packet loss is calculated by (sent packet - received packets).
 When segmentation offloading is enabled on the sender, the sender dump may contain fewer packets than the receiver dump.
 Disabling any segmentation offload features is advised.

 ##Difference between analyseTCP and tcptrace

 Total bytes sent (payload) and Number of retransmitted bytes might differ slightly (2 bytes) from tcptrace, but according to tshark analysetcp is correct:

 ####Example of how to calculate total sum of tcp payload bytes and retransmitted bytes
     tshark -r trace.dump -qz io,stat,0,"ip.addr==10.0.0.10 && tcp.srcport ==\